Year 1 - Exploring the principles of design.

-In Year 1 you will explore principles of design.
 You will break, make and create through a series of practical exercises in and out of the studio.
-Engaging in the city of Oxford, identifying design solutions which contribute to Sustainable Development Goals.
+Your will identify design solutions which contribute to the UN sustainable development goals.
 You will engage in collaborative working through drawing, sketching and making 3D propositions.
-By the end of the year you would have developed your own designs into physical objects, informed by your research activity.
-Your focus will be on fabricating objects at 1:1, exploring, making, utilising tools and testing materials.
+By year end you’ll have developed your own designs into physical objects, informed by your research activity, with a focus on fabricating objects at 1:1, exploring, making, utilising tools and testing materials.

-The unique modules within the course combine architecture, product design and fine art along with developing strong employability skills through a placement module and the schools connection with industry.
+Our modules are unique, combining architecture, product design and fine art, with your placement module and working with industry.

 - Design and Make: creativity and innovation